ZMH-SDUST/PM-EQC/README.md

 pip install -r requriments.txt
 ```
 8. Download pretrianed weights from [PViC](https://github.com/fredzzhang/pvic) and [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to `checkpoints/`.
+9. To save computational costs, the inference results of the object detector or pose estimator can be temporarily stored.

 ## Train or Eval (HICO-DET, ResNet50-DETR + Openpose)
 ### Train